Adrienne Roy: Biography

 Roy attended an art school in Wayne, New Jersey, where she studied painting techniques.
-Her first contact with comics was through collecting Marvel Comics' Tomb of Dracula, The Sub-Mariner and Conan the Barbarian.
-Roy's first work as a comics colorist was assisting her then husband Anthony Tollin, who worked for DC Comics at the time.
-But it was long-time colorist Jack Adler who would give her the first job at DC: the cover of DC Special Series #8 (featuring the Batman, Deadman and Sgt.
+Her first contact with comics was through collecting Marvel Comics' Tomb of Dracula, The Sub-Mariner, and Conan the Barbarian.
+Roy's first work as a comics colorist was assisting her then-husband Anthony Tollin, who worked for DC Comics at the time.
+Long-time colorist Jack Adler gave Roy her first job at DC: the cover of DC Special Series #8 (featuring the Batman, Deadman and Sgt.
 Rock team-up).
-Adler and Sol Harrison (who was also a colorist) were considered by Roy herself as her mentors and both trained her on coloring during her first years at DC.
+Roy considered Adler and fellow colorist Sol Harrison her mentors; both trained her in coloring during her first years at DC.

 Roy was also responsible for the coloring on many other titles during that time period: The New Teen Titans, The Warlord, Weird War Tales and Madame Xanadu.
 Nevertheless, she is predominantly known for her work on the Batman books: Batman, Detective Comics, Batman: Shadow of the Bat, Batman: Gotham Knights, and Robin.

 When computerized colors arrived to comics, the assignments to classic colorists substantially decreased.
-By 2000 Roy was largely out of work, despite training herself on the computer.
-Roy spent her last days battling cancer and died in Austin, Texas, at age 57 on December 14, 2010.
+By 2000, Roy was largely out of work, despite training herself on the computer.
+Roy died from cancer in Austin, Texas, at age 57 on December 14, 2010.